Times of stress and mood swings

 Herbal tonics for mood swings

-Balm, passionflower, hop and valerian are plants with a calming and relaxing effect.
-They are recommended for symptoms such as nervousness, tension, restlessness and exam nerves.
-Valerian and hop are also proven medicinal plants that help individuals fall and remain asleep.
+Lemon balm, passionflower, hops and valerian are plants which have a calming and soothing effect.
+They are recommended for complaints such as nervous tension, stress, anxiety and exam nerves.
+Valerian and hops are also proven medicinal plants for sleep-onset and sleep-maintenance insomnia.

 Chemical medicinal products for Depression